 On the other hand, apprenticeships can take two to five years, depending on the chosen program.

-The difference between these two kinds of education is that programs in a trade school are designed so as to enable students to work where they want after training, as well as to be of higher control when their education is in question.
+The difference between these two kinds of education is that programs in a trade school are designed to enable students to work where they want after training, as well as to be of higher control when their education is in question.

 An apprenticeship, however, is typically sponsored by a union or a business, meaning that you will have less flexibility, but paid training opportunities.